cphaarmeyer/warlockr/README.md

 )
 ```

-The `compute_statweights` function first simluates your DPS.
+The `compute_statweights` function first simulates your DPS.
 Then for
-every stat it simulates the dps with that stat increased by 1.
-The
+every stat it simulates the DPS with that stat increased by 1.
+Finally
-weights are the difference in DPS.
+the difference is scaled such that spell power has weight 1.

 ``` r
 set.seed(42)